 If you really want to do things differently, consider the Milford Sound Overnight Cruise, departing late afternoon from Milford Sound Wharf.
 And if you have enough time to travel from Queenstown to Milford, do some walks in between and board the vessel around 4pm.
 There is plenty of car parking as well.

-Stay 1-2 nights in Te Anau & explore Milford Sound from there:
+Stay 1-2 nights in Te Anau & explore Milford Sound

 Personally, I prefer this option as it allows more time for the Te Anau + Fiordland area.
 Stay for a couple of nights in Te Anau and make this your base.
 The small Te Anau village it’s more the “true New Zealand”.
 It has a lovely lake fronting your doorstep and the Te Anau Caves nearby with stunning short walks, such as the Rainbow Reach/ Kepler Track on which parts of the Lord of the Rings were filmed.
 You may also want to consider going to Doubtful Sound instead.

 View other travel blogs on the Queenstown region: